Eludris Detailed

 Group DMs

-Group DMs can be encrypted too.
-They work in a similar fashion, the host sends the room’s public and private keys to all the starting participants on room creation encrypted with their public keys.
+Group DMs work in a similar fashion, the host sends the room’s public and private keys to all the starting participants on room creation encrypted with their public keys.

-When a new user joins any other user will send the instance the keys they need whenever they’re online.
+When a new user joins, any other user will send Eludris the keys they need.
+Whenever they’re online, Eludris will send them all of the Group DM’s keys.

-The room’s keys can also be re-generated by the GDM’s host.
+The room’s keys can also be re-generated by the Group DM’s host.

 >>